 No. 2 Baylor up to 12-0 after 68-60 win at No. 15 Texas Tech

-LUBBOCK, Texas (AP) -- Second-ranked Baylor knows there will be more games like this, instead of all those double-digit wins.
+LUBBOCK, Texas — Second-ranked Baylor knows there will be more games like this, instead of all those double-digit wins.
 The Bears got the job done on the road.

 Butler, the preseason AP All-American coming off a season-high 28 points in the last game, was 0-for-9 shooting with six turnovers before hitting consecutive 3-pointers for the Bears (12-0, 5-0 Big 12) in the final five minutes.